sam-hoffman/website/_posts/2019-12-04-first-post.md

 I'm hoping that the first couple of real blog posts will include:
   * How to make a website with Jekyll when your only experience with HTML is, like, a little bit of webscraping
-  * A lesson learned at work: how to use `xlsxwriter` to do custom data validation
+  * A lesson learned at work: how to use `xlsxwriter` to programatically enforce custom data validation in Excel spreadsheets
   * The importance of people-handling skills in addition to data-handling skills, and some of the things that I've learned
   * Redoing the website with responsive design so it looks good on phones/other size screens and the struggles that I expect to accompany that